SophieSjoberg/ca-prepcourse-3/terminal/vm_on_windows.md

     ![Ubuntu install step 6][img-22]

-  You should now have something simmilar to this
+  You should now have something like this

     ![Ubuntu install step 6][img-23]